kaisenlinux/manpages-dev/category/Monitoring/iperf3.md

               pause n seconds between periodic throughput reports; default is 1, use 0 to disable

        -F, --file name
               Use  a  file as the source (on the sender) or sink (on the receiver) of data, rather than just generating random data or throwing it away.
 This feature is used for finding whether or not the storage subsystem is the bottleneck for file transfers.
 It does not turn iperf3 into a file transfer tool.
-The length, attributes, and in  some  cases  con‐ tents of the received file may not match those of the original file.
+The length, attributes, and  in  some  cases contents of the received file may not match those of the original file.

        -A, --affinity n/n,m
               Set  the  CPU  affinity,  if possible (Linux, FreeBSD, and Windows only).
-On both the client and server you can set the local affinity by using the n form of this argument (where n is a CPU number).
+On both the client and server you can set the local affinity by using the n form of this argument
+              (where n is a CPU number).
 In addition, on the client side you can override the server's affinity for just that one test, using the n,m form of argument.
-Note that when using this fea‐ ture, a process will only be bound to a single CPU (as opposed to a set containing potentialy multiple CPUs).
+Note  that  when using this feature, a process will only be bound to a single CPU (as opposed to a set containing potentialy multiple CPUs).

        -B, --bind host
               bind to the specific interface associated with address host.